Thinking Ahead on Taxes? 2025 Deductions and ‘One Big Beautiful Bill’ Updates Explained

 Tax deductions, also known as tax write-offs, lower your taxable income so you’ll pay less overall.
 You can either go with the standard deduction, which is a predetermined amount that is subtracted from your income, or itemized deductions, which take into account your particular expenses such as charitable donations and some health care costs.

-However, your itemized deductions have to exceed your standard deduction or it is not smart to itemize.
-Since the federal government changed the tax rules in 2017 to increase the standard deduction, only about 10% of mostly wealthy Americans itemize deductions, according to the Urban-Brookings Tax Policy Center.
+Your itemized deductions must exceed your standard deduction, or it’s not smart to itemize.
+Because the federal government changed the tax rules in 2017 to increase the standard deduction (a change which is now permanent thanks to the bill), only about 10% of mostly wealthy Americans itemize deductions, according to the Urban-Brookings Tax Policy Center.

-The standard deduction amounts for tax year 2024 are:
+The standard deduction amounts for 2025 tax year, including changes from the bill, are :

 Tax deductions are different from tax credits.
 A tax deduction decreases your taxable income, whereas a tax credit lowers the amount of taxes you owe the IRS.